madangee-git/leaderboard/README.md

 ## 🛠️ Key Assumptions & TODO

 - Popularity for a game is based on the number of active users in the game.
-- Postgres persistence can be used to re-populate the local cache if a local cache is lost due to pod crash etc.
+- Postgres persistence can be used to re-populate the local cache if a local cache is lost due to app crash etc.
 - New routes can be added to CRUD a game so that every game can produce an unique ID which can then be used as gameID on the API's.
 - Nginx consistent hashing tradeoff: This optimizes in-memory reads at the cost of potential uneven load distribution
 - Assumes most leaderboards fit in memory, with only high-traffic ones stored in Redis.